-Ariana Cohen is a general assignment reporter for KFMB-TV in San Diego, California.
+Ariana Cohen is a general assignment reporter and multiskilled journalist for CBS 8 KFMB-TV in San Diego, California.

 That dream has become a reality as Ariana is now a three-time Emmy award-winning journalist.

 She started her news career in Topeka, Kansas as an Anchor/Reporter.
 There, she covered multiple stories ranging from police shootings, tornadoes to President Obama at Air Force One and First Lady Michelle Obama’s visit to the Brown vs. Board of Education.
 She won a first-place Kansas Association of Broadcaster’s award for her in-depth reporting.

 Then, she ventured off to be a Morning Anchor in Spokane, Washington where she created her own entertainment segment called “The A-List.”
 She also covered President Trump’s visit to the city.
 After that, she became a Prime-time Evening Anchor in Jackson, Tennessee where she started a segment called “What’s New Wednesday” introducing new and local businesses.
 She also honored local heroes in her “Multiplying Good” segments.
 In Tennessee, she won the Best Local TV News Anchor award from 2017-2020.

 One of her biggest accomplishments is when she was selected to report at the Grammys and Academy Awards red carpets in Los Angeles where she interviewed numerous celebrities.

 She’s appeared on national T.V. shows including, “Snapped” on the Oxygen Channel, “Fear Thy Roommate” on Discovery ID and “Fatal Attraction” for her coverage on local true crime stories.